kgilpin/opentips-vscode/walkthroughs/usage/get-tips.md

-You're ready to get tips!
 Open any file and start coding.
 As you code, OpenTips will provide you with tips on how to improve your code.

 There will be a slight delay between the time you start typing and when the tips appear.
 This is because OpenTips is analyzing your code in real-time to provide you with the most relevant tips.